casavo/habitat/CONTRIBUTING.md

 - styles are defined using [Vanilla Extract](https://vanilla-extract.style/)
   - for complex/dynamic classes take a look at [Recipes](https://vanilla-extract.style/documentation/packages/recipes/)
   - in-line styles should only be considered as a last resort
-- new components **must** be built on top of the [react-aria](https://react-spectrum.adobe.com/react-aria/) package
+- new components that extends native HTML elements **must** be built on top of the [react-aria](https://react-spectrum.adobe.com/react-aria/) package
 - being low level components, the resulting `HTML` code must be the most semantic as possible
   - always refer to the [official HTML tags reference](https://developer.mozilla.org/en-US/docs/Web/HTML/Element)
   - generic tags like `<div>` and `<span>` should be always used as a last resort
-- this repo is shared with many teams, before adding a new NPM package, double check if its really necessary
+- this repo is shared between different teams, before adding a new NPM package, double check if its really necessary:
   - if the same result can be obtained in few lines of JS code, avoid adding extra packages
   - if the package is really proving to be time-saver, please detail the use case in the PR
   - when in doubt, you can always ask in the `#cop-frontend` Slack channel
+- lets try to keep the dependencies updated on the go rather than bulk update everything every 1-2 years:
+  - you can use `npm-check` utility to discover updated packages
+  - beside the type of dependency update (patch, minor, major) always run the build and test process to have a first feedback about possible breaking functionality
+  - if the dependencies updates works without issues just commit them, otherwise feel free to revert the change and [open an issue](https://github.com/casavo/habitat/issues/new) to warn other devs about breaking updates

 ### How to use theme values